spiritlake/ares-tat-s-fs3-magic-plugin/readme.md

 ### Magic and FS3

 This is a magic system built around FS3, which means there are some limitations.
-Spells work within the framework of combat.
+Most spells work within the framework of combat.
 This means that you can mod someone's initiative, attack, or defense, but not their strength.
 It means that damage is applied via the FS3 damage system, and healed the same way.

 If you're considering using this system, know that you'll need to work WITH FS3, not against it.
 This will work best with custom magic systems rather than trying to fit existing systems into its framework - although creativity can often get you a long way.